lockbook/lockbook/docs/breaking-changes.md

 To accomplish this: any server endpoint can return `UpdateRequired` which should make it's way to the UI ultimately signaling that they can't do the operation they were trying to do without an update.

-## Internal representation of Documents
+## Internal Representation of Documents

 Using a file extension lets us treat documents differently, but we could want to represent documents differently internally.
 Creating `DocumentType`s provides us a layer of flexibility in gracefully handling:
 + Different ways to store text (changelog, which captures a lot of detail about who made what edit when versus no history files which take up far less space.)